Nimitha-jagadeesha/Nimitha-jagadeesha/README.md

 - 👋 Hi, I’m Nimitha J, a passinate Software developer.
-- 👀 I’m interested in solving problems, learning different technoogies and teckstacks.
+- 👀 I’m interested in solving problems, learning different technologies and teckstacks.
 - 🌱 I’m currently learning best coding practices and System design :)
 - ✨ I am continually inspired by the limitless potential of software development to bring ideas to life.
 - ☕ I enjoy coding while sipping on a cup of tea.